thisismyrobot/motorsport-dev/README.md

-# Motosport development projects
+# Motorsport development projects

 Primary project is 'race-pi' for real-time telemetry for track driving.

-## NOTE

-This all requires a fairly specific hardware setup that I haven't yet documented...
+This project is made up of a set of libraries for (currently):

+    * Multiplexing multiple Serial streams (in my case, cheap GPS units).
+    * Controlling an SPI LED display (in my case, this will show kph).

+My hardware setup is utilises these libraries as shown in scripts/launch.py, your setup will, no doubt, be different.

+You can, of course, just use the libraries in any project :)

 ## Install